 A mileage allowance is shorthand for a car allowance plus business substantiation of mileage.
 The company pays a fixed monthly allowance to each employee who drives a personal vehicle for work purposes.
 The employee keeps track of business mileage to keep the monthly payment non-taxable.

-In order for vehicle allowance payments to remain non-taxable, the driver cannot receive a greater amount than the equivalent of the reported business mileage multiplied by that year's IRS standard business mileage rate.
+In order for vehicle allowance payments to remain non-taxable, the driver cannot receive a greater amount than the equivalent of the reported business mileage multiplied by that year's IRS standard business mileage rate (58.5 cents per mile in 2022).
 If the monthly payment exceeds that amount, then the overage is considered taxable.

 Typically the employer will just not pay more than the amount of mileage it takes to reach the set monthly payment.
 That essentially limits the amount of mileage an employee can drive each month and expect to be reimbursed for, hence the expression "mileage allowance."

-Here’s how a typical mileage substantiation program works: You provide a set car allowance for employees that drive for work, say $500/month.
-Employees then record their mileage, which is multiplied by the current IRS mileage rate – $.575/mile for 2020 – and subtracted from the car allowance.
-If the product of mileage times the IRS rate exceeds $500, the employee is still only reimbursed the $500 amount.
-In the past, companies have taken the position that employees can write off the difference at tax time.
+You provide a set car allowance for employees that drive for work, say $600/month.
+Employees then record their mileage, which is multiplied by the current IRS mileage rate – $.585/mile for 2022 – and subtracted from the car allowance.
+If the product of mileage times the IRS rate exceeds $600, the employee is still only reimbursed the $600 amount.
+In the past, companies often took the position that employees could write off the difference at tax time.

 But that assumption – that employees can write off the unreimbursed amount – does not hold true for tax years 2018-2025.
-With the elimination of the unreimbursed expense deduction, employers paying a car allowance with mileage substantiation can no longer rely on this tax mechanism to make an employee’s compensation for work expenses complete.
+With the elimination of the unreimbursed expense deduction, employers paying a car allowance with mileage substantiation cannot rely on this tax mechanism to make an employee’s compensation for work expenses complete.
 This new taxation situation creates problems for higher mileage employees.

 Tax code case study: 3 employee mileage allowances, 3 outcomes

-Let's compare three employees who receive the same $500/month car allowance but drive three different mileage amounts.
-This will show just how big a problem the 2017 tax law has created for an employee who drives a lot.
+Let's compare three employees who receive the same $600/month car allowance but drive three different mileage amounts.
+This will show just how big a problem the 2017 tax law created for an employee who drives a lot.

 Mobile Employee A: